 The best children's books

-This advent calendar is like a big birdhouse.
+This advent calendar looks like a big bird house.
 You don't have to go to the store to make it.
-Just look around and see boxes, paper towel rolls, or toilet paper...
-Small figurines of birds can be used as thematic presentations.
+Just look around and look at boxes, paper towel rolls or toilet paper.
+As thematic presentations, there can be small figurines of birds.

-Another Advent calendar from boxes, which is shown in the first picture, you will find
+Another advent calendar from the boxes, which is shown in the first picture, you will find

 2. Winter forest

-If your family loves outdoor adventures, your child will love such an advent calendar made of colored paper and rolls: mountains, trees, a fire and a favorite dog.
+If your family loves outings in nature, this advent calendar made of colored paper and rolls will be to your child's taste: mountains, Christmas trees, a fire and a favorite dog.

 3. Advent calendar "City"

-With this waiting calendar, you can make a plan-map of your area and visit your friends for a whole month.
+With this waiting calendar, you can make a plan-map of your area and “go to visit friends” for a whole month.

-4. Advent calendar with your own hands in the form of Santa Claus
+4. DIY Advent calendar in the form of Santa Claus

-This Santa Claus is a great simulator for practicing scissor cutting skills.
+This Santa Claus is an excellent simulator for practicing scissor cutting skills.

 5. Sweets for a sweet tooth

-Another opportunity to practice orientation on the ground.
-Make a school out of boxes or Kindergarten, shops and nearby houses.
-Take the shortest or longest route, for example, to a toy store.
+Another opportunity to work out orientation on the ground.
+Make a school out of boxes or kindergarten, shops and nearby houses.
+Get the shortest or longest route, for example, to a toy store.

-Such a simple waiting calendar is comparable to a daily one. affectionate word or good wishes...
-Glue strips of stickers onto the pom-poms and fold them into a small jar.
+Such a simple waiting calendar is comparable to the daily kind word or good wishes.
+Glue sticker strips to the pom poms and put them in a small jar.
 Every day, the child will take out one pom-pom and read your little notes.

-Very cute and laconic boxes on which the date is written in chalk.
-Decorate the tree with them or spread them around the room.
+Very cute and concise boxes on which the date is written in chalk.
+Decorate the Christmas tree with them or spread them around the room.
 Or maybe you will play Zarnitsa every day and this cute present will be a treasure.

-Our review ends with such a mini-forest of boxes and small trees.
-He will cheer up anyone.
+Our review is completed by such a mini-forest of boxes and small trees.
+It will cheer up anyone.
 Put funny erasers or sharpeners, tape measure, counting material in the boxes.
 Make sensory boxes or a set of sorters out of them.
-Any flight of fantasy.
+Any flight of fancy.

-Holidays are waiting for everyone, and the most anticipated holiday is, of course, New Year...
-And after him will come Christmas.
+Holidays are waiting for everyone, and the most anticipated holiday is, of course, New Year.
+And then comes Christmas.

 Winter holidays provide an opportunity to immerse yourself in a fairy tale, to feel the magical New Year's atmosphere.

-Most of all, children want to bring New Year's festivities closer, but adults do not remain indifferent to these celebrations.
-And so that the children know exactly when the long-awaited Christmas will come, an Advent calendar was invented at the very beginning of the 19th century.
+Most of all, children want to bring the New Year festivities closer, but adults also do not remain indifferent to these celebrations.
+And so that the children knew exactly when the long-awaited Christmas would come, at the very beginning of the 19th century, an advent calendar was invented.

-What is this Advent Calendar? it original calendar, which will remind every day of the approaching New Year, it provides for each day an individual task and a certain reward for its completion.
+What is an advent calendar?
+This original calendar, which will daily remind you of the approach of the New Year, it provides for an individual task for each day and a certain reward for its implementation.

-The holiday calendar was used in Catholic families; with its help, the days were counted until the onset of the great holiday - Christmas.
-The Advent calendar was packed with surprises for children, which they opened every day, starting from the first of December.
-The calendar contained extracts from scripture and small gifts.
+The holiday calendar was used in Catholic families; with its help, they counted the days until the onset of the great holiday - Christmas.
+The advent calendar was packed with surprises for the children, which they opened every day, starting on the first of December.
+The calendar contained extracts from the Holy Scriptures and small presents.
 In addition, the children found sweet treats in the calendar - apples, tangerines, cookies, sweets.

-In our country, such calendars began to be made not so long ago, but they are for short term became very popular.
+In our country, such calendars began to be made not so long ago, but they short term have become very popular.

-You can buy a holiday calendar with gifts and treats in the store, but it's much more fun to make it yourself.
-The Christmas advent calendar is a classic option, but you can create a New Year's one too.
+You can also buy a holiday calendar with gifts and treats in the store, but it's much more fun to make it yourself.
+The Advent calendar is a classic, but you can also create a New Year's calendar.

 We will consider the subtleties of making such a calendar with surprises in the master class.

-How to make a DIY New Year Advent calendar
+How to make a DIY Christmas Advent Calendar

-To start work on making a homemade Advent calendar should, of course, be with an idea.
-You can find a large number of colorful holiday calendars with surprises and gifts, both for children and adults.
-Homemade masterpieces are admired for their beautiful design and a lot of original elements.
+Starting work on making a homemade advent calendar should, of course, be with an idea.
+Can be found a large number of colorful holiday calendars with surprises and gifts for both children and adults.
+Homemade masterpieces are admired for their beautiful design and a large number of original elements.

-If you have the time and sewing skills and love creative work, this is the job for you.
+If you have the time and sewing skills, love creative work - this task is just for you.
 Choose the most interesting idea and start the creative process.
-With the effort and creativity, you can adapt any idea to fit your family.
+With some effort and creativity, you can adapt any idea for your family.

-Consider the most interesting options for those who like to do needlework: we also offer you to find out what an Advent calendar is and how to make it yourself.
+Consider the most interesting options for those who love needlework: we invite you to find out what it is - an advent calendar and how to make it yourself.

 If time is limited, and you want to make a holiday calendar, use easy-to-implement ideas that allow you to make presentable and cute crafts.

-1. Attach plain bags for wrapping gifts with tape to the panel.
+1. Tape one-color bags intended for gift wrapping to the panel.

-2. Plain white bags, a marker to draw numbers, and a base for placing envelopes (paper or cardboard) - these materials are enough to make a beautiful new year calendar...
-The assignments must be printed and placed inside along with the presents.
+2. Plain white bags, a marker to draw numbers, and a base for arranging envelopes (paper or cardboard) - these materials are enough to make a beautiful new year calendar.
+Assignments must be printed and placed inside along with presentations.

-3. To make another type of holiday gift calendar, you need a minimum of materials: identical bags, paper clips, clothespins and the main part - the base for the location, for example, a satin ribbon, strong thread or lace.
-We prescribe the numbers with a felt-tip pen or print them out, cut out and glue them to the envelopes.
+3. To make another variety of a festive gift calendar, you need a minimum of materials: identical bags, paper clips, clothespins and the main part - the basis for the arrangement, for example, a satin ribbon, strong thread or lace.
+We write the numbers with a felt-tip pen or print them out, cut them out and glue them to the envelopes.
 The bags are easy to make yourself out of paper.
 Choose a simpler template, cut and glue with scissors.

 4. Another simple option for making a New Year's gift calendar.
-You will need paper bags (opaque) and various decorative items such as cardboard Christmas trees, miniature stars or balls.
-Packages are sealed with clothespins, paper clips, tape or ribbons.
-Bags with presents can also be placed on a shelf in the children's room or made a composition of cones, spruce branches and other accessories corresponding to the theme of the New Year holidays.
+You will need paper bags (opaque) and various decorative items, such as cardboard Christmas trees, miniature stars or balls.
+Packets are sealed with clothespins, paper clips, tape or ribbons.
+Gift bags can also be placed on a shelf in a children's room or you can make a composition of cones, spruce branches and other accessories that match the theme of the New Year holidays.

-5. When creating a gift advent calendar, the materials at hand will be used: glasses, yogurt jars.
-The main thing is to choose identical packaging and supplement them with elements that will help make them festive: small toys, coniferous cones, walnuts...
-Use ribbons, cardboard figures for decoration.
+5. When creating a gift advent calendar, improvised materials will go into action: glasses, yogurt jars.
+The main thing is to choose identical packages and supplement them with elements that will help make them festive: small toys, pine cones, walnuts.
+For decoration, use ribbons, cardboard figures.
 If the container does not have a lid, then the recess can be sealed with thin paper, which is easy to tear, or the contents of the cup can be packed.

-The most important question: how to fill the New Year's calendar?
+The most important question: how to fill the New Year calendar?

-Sweet treats and a host of other things are used as content:
+They use sweet treats and a lot of other things as content:

 • small gifts;

-• rhymes and songs dedicated to the winter theme;
+• poems and songs dedicated to the winter theme;

 • tasks for kids for every day.

-For filling pockets holiday calendar sweet treats that kids like will do.
-Don't put a large chocolate bar every day - just one piece of candy or another small treat will do.
+To fill pockets holiday calendar Sweet treats that kids love will do.
+You don’t need to put a large chocolate bar on every day - just one candy or other small treat will suffice.

 If there is one child in the family, the task is simplified.
-To fill the Advent calendar, you will need 31 treats: put them all in sachets.
+To fill the advent calendar, you need 31 goodies: put them all into bags.

-If the calendar is made for several children, then for one evening put identical sweet gifts for all.
-Observe this principle, both when making a calendar for each child, and one common to all.
+If the calendar is made for several children, then put identical sweet gifts for everyone for one evening.
+Follow this principle, both when making a calendar for each child, and one that is common to all.

-Small presents are a great alternative to sweets.
-Gifts can help complete assignments.
+Small gifts are an excellent alternative to sweets.
+Gifts can help you complete tasks.
 For example, put felt-tip pens, colored pencils, acrylic paints, New Year's stickers, cardboard sets, balloons, jars with soap bubbles.
-Any child will be delighted with such presents, and children will eagerly await the opening of the next package.
+Any child will be delighted with such presents, and the children will look forward to opening the next package.

-The calendar can be filled with rhymes on winter theme, small songs.
+The calendar can be filled with poems on winter theme, little songs.
 But the most interesting thing will be if you put a small entertaining task in each pocket of the calendar.
-The children will be delighted with every surprise, all tasks will be completed with good mood in a relaxed atmosphere.
-From completing such tasks, surprises will be fun for everyone - both children and adults.
+The children will be delighted with every surprise, all tasks will be performed with good mood in a relaxed atmosphere.
+From the performance of such tasks-surprises, everyone will have fun - both children and adults.

 Older children will spend all the evenings of December, the winter month preceding the New Year, completing the tasks found in the holiday calendar.
-For small children from three to five years old, it is not worth thinking up a large number of problems - ten is enough.
+For small children aged three to five years, a large number of tasks should not be invented - ten is enough.

 Advice.
-Come up with tasks based on the age of the child, and invite him to do them every two to three days.
+Come up with tasks based on the child's age, and invite him to complete them every two to three days.

 Tasks

-The order of execution of the tasks you have invented is set arbitrarily.
+The order of execution of the tasks invented by you is set arbitrarily.
 Decide for yourself in which cell to place a particular task.

 Advice.
-Tasks are more difficult for the holiday calendar, which counts the days until the New Year, put on the weekend, in case the child needs help in completing them.
+Set tasks for the holiday calendar that counts down the days until the New Year to be more difficult on the weekend, in case the child needs help with their implementation.

-Tasks can be thought up not only for small family members, but also for other household members.
-Making snowflakes Christmas decorations and watching New Year's movies together is much more interesting.
+Tasks can be invented not only for small family members, but also for other household members. making snowflakes, Christmas decorations and watching New Year's movies together is much more interesting.

-What tasks can you think of for the New Year's calendar?
+What tasks can you come up with for the New Year calendar?
 They can be very diverse: it all depends on your imagination, and of course, do not forget about the age of the child to whom they are intended.

-1. To mold toys from plasticine to decorate the Christmas tree.
+1. Sculpt toys from plasticine to decorate the Christmas tree.

-2. Compose a letter to the residence of Santa Claus.
+2. Write a letter to the residence of Santa Claus.

-3. Make New Year cards for older family members (most of all, grandparents will be delighted with such a gift).
+3. Make New Year cards for older family members (grandparents will be most delighted with such a gift).

-4. Draw a drawing on a winter theme.
+4. Draw a picture on a winter theme.

 5. Make a snowman (if there is snow outside).